pconley/Shiken/README.md

 ## Dev Notes : the gem

-This page/folder is for the developer that wants to look into the gem... not the tester who uses the gem.
-See the "travel" folder for exampls and documentation on how to make use of the gem.
+This site is for the developer that wants to look into the gem... not the tester who uses the gem.
+See the companion github page called ShikenExamples for stand alone examples of how to use of the gem with rspec.

-# gem basics
+### gem basics

 gem list           # see list of install gem cleanup xxx    # remove all old versions of the gem gem uninstall xxx  # choose which ones you want to remove

-# dependencies
+### dependencies

 colorize (for pretty output)